Who can challenge a Will?

 Courts rarely interfere with the testator’s wishes if the language in a Will is clear and precise.
 Gifts in a Will being well-defined, expressing clear reasons for giving gifts, and having evidence showing that the Will was not tampered with reduces the chances of a successful challenge.

-A contest to a Will is a formal, legal objection or challenge to the validity of a Will, raised by an interested party, on the basis that:
+A contest to a Will is a formal, legal objection or challenge to the validity of a Will, raised by an interested party, on the basis that the Will:

-- The Will does not accurately reflect the testator’s true intentions; or
+- does not accurately reflect the testator’s true intentions; or

-- The will is grossly unfair, excluding the deceased’s dependents or someone who should have been provided for; or
+- is grossly unfair, excluding the deceased’s dependents or someone who should have been provided for; or

-In general, a belief fact that a Will is unfair will not be sufficient grounds to challenge its validity.
-Contests to Wills may claim that the testator was not acting freely when they made their Will because they:
+In general, a belief that a Will is unfair will not be sufficient grounds to challenge its validity.
+A challenger may claim that the testator was not acting freely when they made their Will because they:

 - were acting under undue influence; or